carlmylo/RB4InstrumentMapper/README.md

    ![USB enable checkbox](Docs/Images/Readme/usb-checkbox.png)

 2. **Ensure you have [installed WinUSB](#setup-1) on the devices you want to use!
 They will not be recognized otherwise!**
-3. In the `Controller Type` dropdown, select the controller emulation mode you want to use.
+3. In the `Controller Emulation Mode` dropdown, select the controller emulation mode you want to use.

    ![Controller emulation mode selection](Docs/Images/Readme/controller-emulation-mode.png)